NethServer/nethsecurity/packages/ns-dpi/README.md

 - `description`: an optional rule description
 - `enabled`: can be `0` or `1`, if set to `1` the rule will be enabled

+Global exemptions options:

+- `criteria`: global exemption criteria, usually it's an IP address
+- `enabled`: can be `0` or `1`, if set to `1` enable the exemption
+- `description`: an optional exemption description

 All enabled rules are always evaluated by netifyd, the rule order doesn't matter.

 Example of `/etc/config/dpi`: